dlatk/dlatk/README.md

 # Differential Language Analysis ToolKit

 DLATK is an end to end human text analysis package for Python 3.
-It is specifically *suited for social media, Psychology, and health research*, developed originally for projects out of the University of Pennsylvania and Stony Brook University.
+It is specifically *suited for social media, Psychology, and health research*, developed originally for projects out of the University of Pennsylvania, Stony Brook University, and Stanford University.
 Currently, it has been used in over 75 peer-reviewed publicaitons (many from before there was an article to reference).

 DLATK can perform: